robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Breakdown of calories, carbs, fat, fiber, protein, and vitamins per serving
    - Total number of calories per serving

 7. Describe the flavor profile of the dish.
-This description should:
    - Encompass the overall taste characteristics and sensory attributes
    - Discuss the balance of various flavors (sweet, salty, sour, bitter, umami, and other taste elements)
    - Include aromas and textures